 SHOT Show 2014: The story behind 'Newhall Shooting: A Tactical Analysis'

-At SHOT 2014, author Mike Wood gave me a signed copy of his book, a modern analysis of the lessons from the Newhall incident
+Mike Wood's book is a modern analysis of the lessons identified from the Newhall incident

-“The shooting is described in minute detail,” Mike told me when we met up in Las Vegas.
+“The shooting is described in minute detail,” Wood told me.
 “I had unprecedented access to the files of the detectives who investigated this case, and conducted numerous personal interviews with officers who participated in the gunfight.”

 The Incident Unfolds

-On April 6, 1970, four California Highway Patrolmen were murdered in the town of Newhall (Calif.) in the most deadly law enforcement shooting of that era.
+On April 6, 1970, four California Highway Patrolmen were murdered in the town of Newhall, California, in the most deadly law enforcement shooting of that era.
 That gunfight spurred law enforcement agencies nationwide to review their tactics, training, equipment, and operations.

 Mike Wood – the son of a California Highway Patrolman who was a firearms and tactics trainer for the agency – grew up hearing the Newhall story.
 He witnessed many of the changes that resulted in its aftermath.
 Over time, interest in Newhall remained high, but curiously, it seemed like much of what the law enforcement and self-defense communities “knew” about Newhall didn’t withstand scrutiny.